Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 # Alternatives
 Of course, there are many alternatives to this note type.
 Below contains a non-exhaustive list of some of the note types that exist out there.

-Feel free to go digging!
+P.S.
+Feel free to let me know of any note types you find interesting (including your own note type, or modified versions of this note), and I will likely add it here!

 ??? info "Click here to see example note types (for Japanese learning)."